Welcome to Italy

 Because Italy is a member of the European Union, its environmental policies largely fall under EU environmental legislation.

-According to a 2013 report from the Organization for Economic Co-operation and Development (OECD), Italy is currently looking to push forward with a number of water conservation initiatives, including the evolution of the legal and institutional framework, reforming the water supply systems and improving water sanitation systems.
+Separate waste collection is used for the effective recycling; in 2013, the waste generation has also decreased on average.
+However, a 2013 report from the Organization for Economic Co-operation and Development (OECD), recommends that Italy’s “water management needs a long term vision, consistent implementation and better governance.”
+It also reports that Italy is currently looking to push forward with a number of water conservation initiatives, including the evolution of the legal and institutional framework, reforming the water supply systems and improving water sanitation systems.

 A bird's eye view of nearby Venice showing significant accumulations of